mirzu/headless-training-book/index.md

-# Headless Drupal Training - NYC Camp 2015
+# Headless Drupal Training - DrupalCon Barcelona 2015
 ## About the training
 Do you want to manage content in Drupal but use something else to deliver it to your users?
 This is the class for you.